衞生署日間醫療中心牌照

 4. The time required for recovery

-Compared to conventional treatments, cancer immunotherapy works by strengthening the patient's immune system, so it may take a longer time to see results.
-However, the common side effects are relatively mild, such as
+Compared to traditional treatments, cancer immunotherapy works by strengthening the patient's immune system to achieve therapeutic effects; therefore, it may take longer to see results.
+However, its common side effects are also relatively mild, such as:

 • Inflammation caused by the immune system of the internal organs